Table of Contents

 Pre-qualify and Verify Contractors

-Ensure contractors meet safety, quality, and compliance standards before onboarding.
-This minimizes risk and builds trust from the start.
+Pre-qualify contractors for safety, quality, and compliance before they begin.
+This reduces risk and builds trust from the start.

 Track Performance Metrics and KPIs